How to Highlight Blank Cells in Excel (4 Fruitful Ways)

 We can use Conditional Formatting in different ways to highlight blank cells.

-We can highlight blank cells by Conditional Formatting by customizing the fill color.
+We can highlight blank cells with Conditional Formatting by customizing the fill color.

-• We can select an entire range by selecting the upper-left cell and pressing Ctrl+Shift+End.
+• Select the range in which we will search for blanks and highlight them, by selecting the upper-left cell and pressing Ctrl+Shift+End.

 Highlight Blank Cells Using Conditional Formatting

-• Select More Rules from the Highlight Cells Rules.
+• Select More Rules from Highlight Cells Rules.

 Highlight Blank Cells Using Conditional Formatting